-- 4. Lasso this existing group, as well another column, to merge this additional value into the group. - From the menu that displays, click Merge with x, where x is the name of the group you originally created.
-This value is merged into the existing group.
+- 4. Lasso this existing group, as well another column, to merge this additional value into the group. - 5.
+From the menu that displays, click $Merge\ with\ x$ , where x is the name of the group you originally created.

 This value is merged into the existing group.